powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-description.md

 - `GeneratorSynchronousFourWindingsTGov1SexsPss2a`:
 Four-winding synchronous generator with governor TGOV1 (IEC) and voltage regulator SEXS and power system stabilizer PSS2A (IEEE).
-(:warning: Named `GeneratorSynchronousFourWindingsTGov1SexsPss2A` in Dynawo 1.6.0 and below)
+(⚠️ Named `GeneratorSynchronousFourWindingsTGov1SexsPss2A` in Dynawo 1.6.0 and below)

 - `GeneratorSynchronousFourWindingsTGov3IEEX2A`:
 Four-winding synchronous generator with governor TGOV1 (IEC) and voltage regulator IEEX2A.